The purposes of data verification are:

 The LBA pipeline takes a text file as an input, which contains the relevant details of an experiment you wish to process the data from.

-The input file template can be picked from here, edited for a certain experiment and then saved as <expcode>.inp
+The input file template can be copied from there, then edited for a certain experiment (

 The following parameters can be set in the input file: